 - Filing your disability appeal within the allotted time frame.

-With over a decade of experience in handling insurance claims, our Hartford disability appeal attorney has the knowledge and skill needed to help you obtain or hold onto the benefits you deserve under your long term disability plan with the Hartford.
+With over a decade of experience in handling insurance claims, our Hartford disability appeal attorneys have the knowledge and skill needed to help you obtain or hold onto the benefits you deserve under your long term disability plan with Hartford.

 The Hartford Disability Appeal Process

 Understand Your Denial Letter

-You should receive a denial letter from the Hartford shortly after your claim is closed.
+You should receive a denial letter from Hartford shortly after your claim is closed.
 Your denial letter should specify why your claim was denied and how to file an appeal.
 Pay close attention to the reasons given for the denial so you can determine how you proceed with your appeal.
 For example, if you were denied because the insurance company stated your claim file lacks “objective documentation”, you would want to submit additional CT-Scans, x-rays, or MRIs.

 Another example is if you were denied because “the medical records received from all providers noted above does not support that your physical and/or psychiatric conditions prevented you from performing your occupation”, you would want to submit any new records detailing why you are unable to work, a written statement from your physician, or even a Residual Functional Capacity (RFC) form (RFC forms are available for both physical impairments and mental impairments).